 The remedy: disconnecting

 Work should have an off button.
-If we’re on standby then that means we’re still using up energy – energy that could be better spent doing other, non-work activities.
+If we’re on standby then that means we’re still using up energy that could be better spent doing other, non-work activities.
 The off button disconnects completely and lets us refocus ourselves.
 What’s done is done.
 You aren’t contracted to keep working, so why let it bother you?

-It can be hard to switch off entirely, so try to ease into it – designate a specific time to answer calls or emails, so you’re not completely losing your free time after work’s over.
+It can be hard to switch off entirely, so try to ease into it – designate a specific time to answer calls or emails, for example, so you’re not completely losing your free time after work’s over.

 2. The signs: not taking care of yourself